 Forgiveness comes in time, not always right away.
 Sometimes we have to grieve it first, and pray that eventually we can feel it.
 Pastor Ross Parsley once said, “Forgiveness is a decision, but healing is a process.”

 Forgiveness is an act of your will; it is a choice.
 Choosing to forgive someone is a heart decision.
 You may still feel hurt or angry but you don’t have to carry it around in your purse or back pocket.
-Whether they ask for it or not, whether they change or not, choose to forgive.
+Whether he or she asks for it or not, whether he or she changes or not, choose to forgive.

 Forgiveness is the balm that heals the heart.
 When the pain has been dealt with you can leave the past in the past and move forward with hope.